Skip to main content

 Quick Start

-This is almost identical to the community version of the Quick Start, and this document only describes the differences.
+Almost identical to the community version's Quick Start, this document only introduces the differences.

 Installation

-• Unzip the corresponding il2cpp_plus-{version}.zip according to your unity version
+• Extract the corresponding il2cpp_plus-{version}.zip according to your Unity version

-• Put the hybridclr directory after unzipping hybridclr.zip into the libil2cpp directory after unzipping il2cpp-{version}.zip
+• Place the hybridclr directory from the extracted hybridclr.zip into the libil2cpp directory from the extracted il2cpp-{version}.zip

-• Open HybridCLR/Installer, turn on the Copy libil2cpp from local option, select the libil2cpp directory just unzipped, and install it
+• Open HybridCLR/Installer, enable the Copy libil2cpp from local option, select the libil2cpp directory you just extracted, and perform the installation

 installer